ej2/python-quickbooks/README.md

 # quickbooks-python
 -------------------

 A really simple, brute-force, Python class for accessing the Quickbooks API.

+It was made to work alongside Django, but should work without it.

 Made much simpler with some major contributions from @HaPsantran.
 See HaPsantran's branch [here](https://github.com/HaPsantran/quickbooks-python).
 I've cleaned the script up a bit for a semi-clean v0.1.0.